How to Build Your Own Go-Kart: A DIY, Step-by-Step Guide

 - High-speed bearings are also high-priced, but they have better performance than the low-speed and cheaper standard bearings.

 Four Types of Brakes for Go-Karts:

-- Scrub brake—these have metal paddles that are pressed against both rear tires when the brake pedal is pressed.
-This brake pedal can be transformed into a hand brake but can put a lot pressure on tires.
+- Scrub brake: These have metal paddles that are pressed against both rear tires when the brake pedal is pressed.
+This brake pedal can be transformed into a hand brake but can put a lot of pressure on tires.

 Any old or new seats can be used, as long as they fit into the vehicle and protect the riders.
 Most have bucket seats made of durable plastic or fiberglass.